- Read our review guidelines

 Many people may opt for using neither a skeg nor a rudder and will simply rely on their paddling skills to maintain direction and navigate turns.
-For touring vessels, you won’t always require the help of a skeg or rudder, unless you’re in particularly strong currents on a wide river or waves or wind on a lake.
+Whitewater kayaks, for example, don’t usually have these features.
+For many touring kayaks, you won’t always require the help of a skeg or rudder, unless you’re in particularly strong currents on a wide river or waves or wind on a lake.

 Most of the time you will find that it is sea kayaks that will benefit most from a rudder or skeg, due to the more difficult conditions on the ocean.

-You’ll find that a lot of touring yaks are made from plastic, most commonly polyethylene.
-This makes them durable and better equipped to deal with bumps and knocks compared to a composite vessel.
+You’ll find that most touring kayaks are made from ABS plastic, most commonly high density polyethylene, similar to recreational kayaks.
+This makes them durable and better equipped to deal with bumps and UV damage compared to a composite kayak.

-Composite kayaks, such as fiberglass, have the advantage of being lighter in weight than plastic vessels, meaning you will be able to paddle at greater speeds.
+Composite kayaks, such as fiberglass and carbon fiber, have the advantage of being lighter in weight than ABS plastic boats, meaning you will be able to paddle at greater speeds.
 It can also be useful to have a fiberglass craft when it comes to lifting it onto your car or trailer.

-However, composite touring yaks will often be more expensive than plastic ones and will probably require more specialist repairs if they get damaged, which can also add to the cost.
+However, carbon fiber or composite touring boats will often be more expensive than plastic ones and composite materials will probably require more specialist repairs if they get damaged, which can also add to the cost.

 1: Riot Kayaks Edge 14.5